ceshflou/Multi-tool/README.md

 ### Installation

-Run setup.bat, to install the requirements, then made a file in new text document named tokens.
+Run setup.bat, to install the requirements, then make a file in new text document named tokens.
 After u made that run multi-tool.py and u might got the multi-tool script on.

 ## Usage